Kuschel-Swein/kuschel-swein.github.io/skills.md

 # Skills
-Here you can view some skills I've got.
+Here you can view some skills I sort of own.

 ## Programming languages